Chō Tokimeki Sendenbu: History

-On February 15, their paid official fan club was founded.
-The first fan club event was held at Sanrio Puroland on April 24.
-On May 29 and 30, the first arena solo live performances were held at Arena Tachikawa Tachihi.
-From August 21 to September 5, they held a Zepp tour at 5 locations (Sapporo, Nagoya, Fukuoka, Tokyo and Osaka) nationwide.
-On December 26, Avex Pictures hosted a world-wide live stream of Cho Tokimeki ♡ Sendenbu's Doki Doki ♡ Christmas Party 2021.
+On February 15, 2021, their fan-club was founded.
+The first fan-club event was held at Sanrio Puroland on April 24.
+On May 29 and 30, the first arena solo live performances occurred at Arena Tachikawa Tachihi.
+From August 21 to September 5, they held a Zepp tour at five locations nationwide: Sapporo, Nagoya, Fukuoka, Tokyo and Osaka.
+On December 26, Avex Pictures hosted a worldwide livestream of Cho Tokimeki Sendenbu's Doki-doki Christmas Party 2021.
 The song "Suki!" went viral on TikTok, and the mini-album "Suki Suki Suki Suki Suki Suki!", Which includes the re-recorded and rearranged version, "Suki! ~Cho ver~", was released on September 29.
 On December 17, they performed on TikTokMusicNight 2021Rewind.